stronnag/mwptools/src/samples/dbg-tool/README.md

 Just run the `dbg-tool`; it will discover any extant plugged USB serial device, or provide the device node.
 The baudrate defaults to 115200, otherwise it may be specified:

+`dbg-tool` may also be used with the INAV SITL by supplying a hostname:port as the parameter.

 ```
 dbg-tool
 # or